karloygard/xcomfortd-go/README.md

 Typical invocation:

     ./xcomfortd-go -v -e -s tcp://user:password@mqtthost:1883

-A prepackaged addon for Home Assistant is available at https://github.com/karloygard/hassio-addons

 xComfort is a wireless European home automation system, using the 868,3MHz band.
 The system is closed source.
 This code was reverse